 NCRPOSD's general operations budget unit supports basic District administrative and operation activities.
 Approved expenses total \$417,635 with the majority of the amount dedicated to costs associated with NCRPOSD's staff support services contract with the County.
 Approved revenues total \$417,635 and budgeted to be drawn from a \$409,135 portion of NCRPOSD's operating grant from the County of Napa, as well as, interest earned on the District's fund balance.10 set aside in prior years for this purpose.
-Usual budgeted expenses are tied to park monitoring, remaining amount tied to rent generated from rental housing located within the park and donations.
+Usual budgeted expenses are tied to park monitoring, maintaining houses, maintaining trails and removal of invasive species.
+The majority of budgeted revenues are tied to a portion of NCRPOSD's operating grant from the County with the remaining amount tied to rent generated from rental housing located within the park and donations.